This was my first concert, gig or night out at all since the pandemic. I actually got the tickthts for this as a birthday gift in 2019!

 7. Clutch – Strange Cousins From The West (2009) – Most fans might have this one a bit lower in the rankings, but its one of my favourites, and I have an emotional attachment to it as it was the first “new” Clutch album in my time as a serious fan.
 ‘90s fans would probably want to slap me for having it above Elephant Riders, but hey, this is my list, make your own list if you want this lower.
 This album is the band’s blues-iest, roots-iest album to date, perhaps leaning hard in on the success of “Electric Worry” and doubling down on it.

 It’s a far cry from the days of “Impetus” and “Pitchfork” style face-smashing, and instead sits in a “the world’s greatest bar band” territory.
 Its like John Bonham, Jimi Hendrix and a coked-up gospel preacher decided to play at your local blues bar and knock out some of the most good-time music they could.
-It also has just fabulous, Monster-Magnet quality, memorable, unique, quirky lyrics.
+It also has fabulous, Monster-Magnet-quality, memorable, unique, quirky lyrics.
+Lyrics have always been a selling point for Clutch and I feel like this album has some of their absolute best.

 This album is all about the feel.
 Its all about being in the pocket, in the groove, in the vibe.
 It’s the idea of Jam Room for the new millennium, but the execution is a thousand times better.
 If you dislike this, I have a hard time taking you seriously.